Geeks in Phoenix

 CDW

-FYI - If you are trying to get the lowest price on a component, you can check a vendor's website to see if they do price matching.
+FYI - If you are trying to get the lowest price on a component, you can check a vendor's website to see if they match prices.
 I have used price matching to get some terrific deals on hardware.

 Free computer diagnostics